ASFHyP3/hyp3/README.md

 - JPL
 - JPL-public

+> [!IMPORTANT]
-  Note: JPL deployments _must_ start with the JPL security environment, but can be migrated to this one after they are deployed and approved to have a public bucket.
+> JPL deployments _must_ start with the JPL security environment, but can be migrated to the `JPL-public` one
+> after they are deployed and approved to have a public bucket.

 EDC deployment steps are not fully documented here.
 ASF and JPL deployment steps should be complete, so let us know if something is missing!